notional-finance/agents/README.md

-# liquidator
+# Notional Liquidator

-Liquidator for Notional Finance contracts
+Liquidation and settlement bot for Notional Finance.